 ProHealth Accountable Care Organization

 These results are consistent with a wide body of evidence showing improved patient experience, reduced emergency department (ED) visits, and reduced days spent in intensive care, among other quality and spending outcomes.
-The following resources summarize these findings:

 - "Evidence on the Cost and Cost-Effectiveness of Palliative Care"